What is a Head of Marketing?

 When Should You Hire a Head of Marketing?

-Should My Marketing Head Be Hired Before Other Members of the Team?
+1. Should My Marketing Head Be Hired Before Other Members of the Team?

-If your business has a small or concise marketing team, a head of marketing may be the perfect fit for your company.
-This person may act more as a CMO and work alongside senior management to keep the department’s work in line with goals.
-If your marketing team is already well established, adding a new senior leader may still not be a bad idea.
-If a marketing team doesn’t exist at all, it would be good to hire a head of marketing as the first member of the team.
+If your marketing team is already well established, adding a new senior leader may not be a bad idea.
+If your marketing team doesn’t exist at all, it would be good to hire a head of marketing as the first member of the team.

-Should My Marketing Team Be Built Before the Sales Team?
+2. Should My Marketing Team Be Built Before the Sales Team?

-Does My Company Need A Head of Marketing?
+3. Does My Company Need A Head of Marketing?

-- Your business revenue could accommodate a full time employee (as well as their benefits, training etc).
+- Your business revenue could accommodate a full-time employee (as well as their benefits, training, etc.).

 - Your company is a SaaS or hardware-focused industry that relies on product launches.